Christener19/Christener19/README.md

 👩🏻‍💻 **Professional Focus:**

-- 🔭 Exploring new web technologies daily.
-- 🌱 Currently learning React.
+- 🌱 Currently learning React with Scrimba.
 - 👯 Eager to collaborate on web projects.
 - 🤔 On the lookout for mentorship and growth opportunities.
 - 💬 Let's talk about all things web development, tech innovations, or your latest Netflix binge!